wechaty/docusaurus/_posts/2017-09-18-wechaty-selfie-bot.md

 * [Wechaty :)](https://github.com/Chatie/wechaty)
 * [What a Deep Neural Network thinks about your #selfie](https://karpathy.github.io/2015/10/25/selfie/)

-And more details about my selfie bot, you can find in [wechaty_selfie](https://github.com/huyingxi/wechaty_selfie)
+And more details about my selfie bot, you can find in my github repository at: [wechaty_selfie](https://github.com/huyingxi/wechaty_selfie)